fatherdougalmaguire/Novato/README.md

 * Shader will automatically scale the output resolution to the same display size.
 * Colour support has been added ( green mono, amber mono, blue mono, white mono and alpha model colour )

+### Keyboard input

+* Keypresses are correctly captured from SWiftUI and passed to the emulator.
+* Keypresses are correctly converted into 6545 register values.
+* BASIC and many games still cannot see the keypresses.

 ### Memory
 * Working MMU has been implemented